NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Neuro-Symbolic instance generation

 \item $A$ is the action space, while $app : S \times A \rightarrow \{0,1\}$ is the applicability function which determines if an action can be executed at a state or not.
 The set of applicable actions $A_{app}$ is different for the initial state and goal generation phases.
-In the initial state generation phase, $A_{app}$ corresponds to adding a new atom to the initial state $s_{ic}$ which preserves the continuous consistency constraints (see Section \ref{section:consistency_validator}).
+In the initial state generation phase, $A_{app}$ corresponds to adding a new atom to the initial state $s_{ic}$ which preserves the continuous consistency constraints (see Section \ref{section:validity}).
 The objects this new atom is instantiated on can already be present in $s_{ic}$ or not.
-If they are not, we refer to them as \textit{virtual} objects, and are added to $s_{ic}$ along with their corresponding atom.
+If they are not, we refer to them as \textit{virtual} objects, and are added to $s_{ic}$ alongside their corresponding atom.
 For example, if the applicable action $add \ ontable(b1)$ is selected and the object $b1$ does not exist in $s_{ic}$, then both the atom $ontable(b1)$ and the object $b1$ will be added to $s_{ic}$.
 Thus, instantiating atoms on virtual objects is the mechanism we use to add new objects to the problem.
 In the goal generation phase, $A_{app}$ is the subset of actions in the planning domain for which their preconditions are met at the current goal state $s_{gc}$.

-\item $r: S \times A \rightarrow \mathbb{R}$ is the reward function, accounting for the validity and quality of the problems.
-Since all the generated problems are solvable (as $s_g$ is obtained by executing domain actions from $s_i$), we only need to consider the consistency aspect of the validity.
-To do so, the user must provide a method (consistency validator) to check the consistency of the initial state $s_{ic}$ associated with a given MDP state.
-It is used to penalize (i.e., give a negative reward) the initial state generation policy for selecting actions resulting in inconsistent states.
-Once a problem has been completely generated, it is solved with different automated planners.
-Then, the policies receive a final reward directly proportional to the resolution difficulty of the problem, i.e., the average number of nodes expanded by the planners.
+Additionally, we add a \textit{termination action} $end$ to $A_{app}$.
+When $end$ is applied during the initial state generation phase, $s_i=s_{ic}$ is fixed and, if $s_i$ is eventual-consistent, the goal generation phase starts.
+Otherwise, the MDP episode concludes.
+When $end$ is applied during the goal generation phase, $s_g=s_{gc}$ is fixed, so the problem $(s_i,g)$ is returned and the episode concludes.
+In order to control problem size, we set a maximum number of actions for each generation phase so, if this number is reached, $end$ is executed and the corresponding phase concludes.

 \item $t : S \times A \rightarrow S$ is the transition function.
-In our setting, $t$ is deterministic and returns the next MDP state $s'$ resulting from executing an applicable action at the current MDP state $s$.
+In our setting, $t$ is deterministic and returns the next MDP state (i.e., problem) resulting from executing an applicable action at the current state.